philc/book-notes/business/paul graham essays.md

       supposed to do for the next few days to work on it.
 Yes, those errands may cost you more time when you finally get around to them."
   * "In theory it's good when the founders finally get enough money to hire people to do some of the work for them.
-But it may be better to be oveerworked than interrupted.
+But it may be better to be overworked than interrupted.
 Once you dilute a startup with ordinary office workers -- with type-B procrastinators -- the whole company starts to resonate at their frequency.
 They're interrupt-driven, and soon you are too."
   * Working on important problems, as Hamming prescribed: